greatstrength/tiferet-calculator-app/README.md

 # Output: Error: Cannot divide by zero
 ```

-The calc_cli.py script is scriptable and integrates easily with shell scripts or external systems, making it a versatile interface for the calculator.
-For quick testing or debugging, use basic_calc.py, which executes a single feature (e.g., calc.add) with hardcoded values.
-The CLI’s argument-driven design allows precise control over operations, with error messages tailored to the selected locale, showcasing Tiferet’s multilingual capabilities.
+The `calc_cli.py` script is scriptable and integrates easily with shell scripts or external systems, making it a versatile interface for the calculator.
+For quick testing or debugging, use `basic_calc.py`, which executes a single feature (e.g., `calc.add`) with hardcoded values.
+The CLI’s argument-driven design allows precise control over operations, showcasing Tiferet's flexibility in run-time environments.

 ## Conclusion
 This tutorial has woven together the elegance of Tiferet’s Domain-Driven Design framework to create a robust and extensible basic calculator.
-From defining the immutable Number model to crafting command classes for arithmetic and validation, configuring features and errors, and launching the application via both a test script (basic_calc.py) and a CLI (calc_cli.py), you’ve experienced Tiferet’s balance of clarity and power.
+From defining the immutable Number model to crafting command classes for arithmetic and validation, configuring features and errors, and launching the application via both a test script (`basic_calc.py`) and a CLI (`calc_cli.py`), you’ve experienced Tiferet’s balance of clarity and power.
 The configuration-driven approach, with dependency injection and multilingual error handling, embodies the Kabbalistic beauty of purposeful design, making the calculator both functional and a joy to develop.

 With the foundation laid, you can extend this application in many directions.
 Consider adding a terminal user interface (TUI) in a new script, calc_tui.py, to wrap calc_cli.py for interactive menu-driven operation.
-Explore a scientific calculator context (sci_calc) with advanced features like trigonometric functions, reusing the Number model or introducing new ones.
+Explore a scientific calculator context (`sci_calc`) with advanced features like trigonometric functions, reusing the `Number` model or introducing new ones.
 Or integrate the calculator into larger systems, leveraging Tiferet’s modularity for domains like financial modeling or data processing.
 Whatever path you choose, Tiferet’s graceful framework will guide you to solutions that resonate with both purpose and precision.
-To continue your journey, try running additional features with calc_cli.py, experiment with new feature configurations in app/configs/config.yaml, or dive into Tiferet’s documentation for advanced DDD techniques.
+To continue your journey, try running additional features with `calc_cli.py`, experiment with new feature configurations in `app/configs/config.yml`, or dive into Tiferet’s documentation for advanced DDD techniques.
 The beauty of Tiferet lies in its ability to transform complexity into clarity—may your creations reflect this harmony.